aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/task-properties/critical-effort-driven-tasks/_index.md

 ---
-title: "Aspose Tasks Java – Manage Critical and Effort‑Driven Tasks"
+title: "Aspose.Tasks for Java API – Manage Critical and Effort‑Driven Tasks"
-linktitle: "Aspose Tasks Java – Manage Critical and Effort‑Driven Tasks"
+linktitle: "Aspose.Tasks for Java API – Manage Critical and Effort‑Driven Tasks"
 second_title: "Aspose.Tasks Java API"
 description: "Learn how to use Aspose Tasks Java for java task management, handling critical and effort‑driven tasks in your projects.
 Enhance project workflows with this guide."
 weight: 14